geofis/forest-loss-fire-reproducible/README.md

 3. In the `Files` tab (down-right pane), click on the `forest-loss-fire-reproducible` directory, and then click on the `forest-loss-fire-reproducible.Rproj` file.
 When asked `Do you want to open the project ~/forest-loss-fire-reproducible?`, click `Yes`.

+4. Download the `forest-loss-fire-reproducible-data-repo.zip` dataset from [ZENODO](https://doi.org/10.5281/zenodo.5682103) if you have not already done so.

-4. Run the code chunks in the reproducible scripts, or alternately knit the notebooks.
+5. Run the code chunks in the reproducible scripts, or alternately knit the notebooks.
 Keep in mind that if you knit from RStudio, a message will ask you to allow popup windows, which can be done in the address bar of the browser.

 ### Using R from a Docker